-I know people who are 19 but act as if they are 20.
-I also know people who are 20 and make 10-year-olds look mature.
+There are people who are 19 but act as if they are 20.
+There are also people who are 20 and make 10-year-olds look mature.
 Emotional maturity is not about puberty or age; it is about your ability to handle adult feelings.

 Emotional maturity is different for everyone.
 It isn’t just about your childhood or relationships.
 It comes from all of the time you have walked the earth.
 It is about the things that you have gone through and your life experiences.